Silent Abandonment in Contact Centers: Estimating Customer Patience from Uncertain Data: Data and Research Setting

-The data is extracted from 18,497 service interactions conducted in February 2017.
-The data includes general information on each chat as well as on each line written.
-Each chat is identified by chat ID, employee ID, date, the amount of time the customer waited in the queue before the chat started, whether the customer abandoned the queue by closing the chat window and at what time, the time an agent was assigned to that chat, the time the chat ended, the device used for the communication, type of service (e.g., sales or support), and more.
-Each chat line in the data contains the following information: a time-stamp of when the line was sent, a notation of who wrote that line (customer, agent, or system), and the number of words written in the line.
+The data is extracted from 18,479 service interactions conducted in February 2017 (out of which 780 conversations (4.2\%) were excluded during the data cleaning process since they contain unrealistic or no information).
+It includes general information on each conversation as well as on each line written.
+Each conversation is identified by conversation ID, employee ID, date, the amount of time the customer waited in the queue before the chat started, whether the customer abandoned the queue by closing the conversation window and at what time, the time an agent was assigned to that conversation, the time the conversation ended, the device used for the communication, type of service (e.g., sales or support), and more.
+Each conversation message in the data contains the following information: a time stamp of when the message was sent, who wrote that message (customer, agent, or system), and the number of words in the message.
 The data also includes information on the work status of each service agent (online, offline, on break, or idle) during the workday.
 Each agent's load is estimated by analyzing the agent's activities with customers when the agent is online.

 The contact center is open 7 days a week from 8:00 to 22:00.
-The average number of arrivals per hour is 51.58 customers.
+The average number of arrivals per hour is 51.58 customers, and each agent serves up to 3 customers concurrently.
 The arrival rate varies with the hours of the day.
-The pattern of the hourly arrival rate is typical of service systems.
-The mean number of agents working per hour is 12.45.
-Within our data, the average customer length of stay (LOS), or chat duration, is 11.65 minutes ($SD=9.98$) (the average includes the LOS of the Sab customers).
-The average wait time in queue is 2.37 minutes ($SD=3.88$).
+The pattern of the hourly arrival rate is typical of service systems (see Table \ref{tbl:ParametersHour}).
+The mean number of agents working per hour is 12.45, out of which 8.34 are actively serving customers.
+Table \ref{tbl:general_stat} provides general statistics for conversations in this data (such as the number of messages) both for all conversations and by conversation type (served, Kab, or Sab).
+Specifically, the average total time a customer is in the system, from entering the system until conversation closure, is 12.59 minutes ($SD=16.90$) (the average includes Sab customers).
+This measure includes three main parts: wait time, service time, and closure time.
+The average wait time in queue is 1.41 minutes ($SD=5.56$).
+The average service time, from assignment to agent until the last message was written in that conversation, is 10.26 minutes ($SD=15.86$), and the average time from the last message until conversation closure is 0.93 minutes ($SD=1.73$).
+The company automatically closes conversations that were inactive for 2 minutes.